Jason Benetti

-Jason Benetti (born September 9, 1983) is an American sportscaster.
-Since 2016, he has been the primary television play-by-play announcer of Chicago White Sox baseball and the alternate play-by-play announcer of Chicago Bulls basketball for NBC Sports Chicago.
-Now primarily contracted with Fox Sports and the Big Ten Network nationally, Benetti was formerly the main announcer for ESPN's alternate "StatCast" telecasts, and additionally has worked for NBC Sports, Westwood One, and Time Warner covering football, baseball, lacrosse, hockey, and basketball.
+Jason Robert Benetti (born September 9, 1983) is an American sportscaster.
+He is the primary television play-by-play announcer for the Detroit Tigers of Major League Baseball on FanDuel Sports Network.

+From 2016 to 2023, Benetti was the lead play-by-play announcer for Chicago White Sox of MLB, and served as an alternate play-by-play announcer for Chicago Bulls of the National Basketball Association, on NBC Sports Chicago.
+Now primarily contracted with Fox Sports nationally, Benetti was formerly the main announcer for ESPN's alternate "StatCast" telecasts, and additionally has worked for NBC Sports, Westwood One, and Time Warner covering football, baseball, lacrosse, hockey, and basketball.

 Early life and education

-Benetti was born 10 weeks prematurely and hospitalized for three months.
-During the three months in the hospital, Benetti had a respiratory illness while in intensive care that deprived his blood of oxygen.
-It is believed that caused his cerebral palsy, which was diagnosed when Benetti was a toddler.
-He underwent years of physical therapy and two surgeries to improve his ability to walk.
+Benetti was born ten weeks prematurely at the University of Chicago Hospital, where he remained for the first three months of his life.
+While in intensive care, Benetti developed a respiratory illness that deprived his blood of oxygen; this may have caused his cerebral palsy, which was diagnosed when he was a toddler.
+Benetti underwent years of physical therapy and two surgeries to improve his ability to walk.

 Benetti grew up a few miles south of Chicago in Homewood, Illinois, and graduated from the Homewood-Flossmoor High School in 2001.
-He ran school's NCAA tournament pool and joined the school's radio station, WHFH (88.5) as a regular disc jockey and play-by-play announcer for Vikings sports coverage.
+He ran the school's NCAA tournament pool and joined the school's radio station, WHFH (88.5) as a regular disc jockey and play-by-play announcer for Vikings sports coverage.
 Benetti's cerebral palsy prevented him from playing tuba during marching band season.
 Not wanting to exclude him, the band director asked him to serve as the halftime broadcaster for their marching events.

-Benetti attended S. I. Newhouse School of Public Communications at Syracuse University and graduated in 2005 with bachelor’s degrees in broadcast journalism, economics and psychology.
-At Syracuse, he worked at WAER-FM where he called Syracuse Orange lacrosse and women's basketball.
+Benetti attended S. I. Newhouse School of Public Communications at Syracuse University and graduated in 2005 with bachelor's degrees in broadcast journalism, economics and psychology.
+At Syracuse, he worked at WAER-FM and WJPZ FM where he called Syracuse Orange lacrosse and women's basketball.

-After graduating, Benetti enrolled at Wake Forest University School of Law where he earned a Juris Doctor degree in 2011.
+After graduating from Syracuse, Benetti enrolled at Wake Forest University School of Law, where he earned a Juris Doctor degree in 2011.

 Career

 During law school, Benetti acted as the voice of High Point Panthers basketball games, Syracuse Chiefs baseball games, and high school sports for Time Warner Cable Sports Channel.
-He also in worked roles with Fox Sports 1, Westwood One, Big East Conference, IMG College, Salem Avalanche, and DePaul University.
+He also worked in roles with Fox Sports 1, Westwood One, Big East Conference, IMG College, Salem Avalanche, and DePaul University.